MLopez-Ibanez/irace/DEVEL-README.md

 1. git status # make sure you are up to date and clean

-2. make check # passes
+1. make check # passes

-3. make releasecheck
+1. make releasecheck

+1. Update `cran-comments.md`

+1. git ci -a -m "Prepare to release version X.Y"

-4. make examples # Takes a few hours.
+1. make examples # Takes a few hours.
 Inspect the examples in the vignette.

-5. make revdepcheck # Takes a few hours
+1. make revdepcheck # Takes a few hours

-6. make releasebuild # Inspect the output for strange files!
+1. make releasebuild # Inspect the output for strange files!

-7. make closeversion

-8. Update `cran-comments.md`

-9. make submit
+1. make submit

-11.a IF the package requires further changes:
+9.a IF the package requires further changes:

   * Make the changes.

   * Repeat the whole RELEASE process above without bumping the version number.

-11.b IF the package is released in CRAN:
+9.b IF the package is released in CRAN:

   * Bump the version number in DESCRIPTION and NEWS.md.